cabreraam/cabreraam.github.io.old/index.md

 at [Washington University in St.
 Louis](https://cse.wustl.edu/Pages/default.aspx), where I was advised by [Roger Chamberlain](https://www.cse.wustl.edu/~roger/).
-My dissertation focused on domain specific computing through leveraging FPGAs using high level synthesis as a means to architect hardware for the domain of data integration.
+My dissertation focused on domain specific computing.
+Specifically, I leveraged FPGAs using high level synthesis as a means to architect hardware for the domain of data integration.

 In general, my research interests include heterogeneous systems, hardware accelerators, high level synthesis, high performance computing, and computer